darron/ruby2_app_server-cookbook/README.md

 default['apache']['contact']           = 'ops@example.com'
 ```

-There are logs of attribuiltes in the [apache2](https://github.com/opscode-cookbooks/apache2) cookbook.
+There are lots of attributes in the [apache2](https://github.com/opscode-cookbooks/apache2) cookbook.

 Recipes
 -------